-Looking at the proportions in the eatwell plate, ask yourself if you are eating these amounts:-
+Looking at the proportions in the eatwell plate, ask yourself if you are eating these amounts of food:-

 Fruit and Vegetables – recommended amount is 5 per day.
 A portion is a roughly a handful or around 80g.
 You should aim to have at least 1/4 of your plate with vegetables.
 And if you are trying to lose weight 1/2 of your plate.
 Aim for fruits and vegetables which have a lower glycaemic index (GI) such as apples, pears, broccoli or peas.
 This food group provides us with vitamins, minerals, antioxidants, folate, fibre and water.
 Fruit and vegetables are also naturally low in fat and calories.